What benefits are carers entitled to?

 Carer's Allowance

 You might be entitled to benefits if you’re helping to look after someone with arthritis.
-Carer’s Allowance is available to people who look after someone for more than 35 hours a week.
+Carer’s Allowance is available to people aged 16 or over who look after someone for more than 35 hours a week.
+You don't have to be related to, or live with, the person you care for.

-For more information, visit the government’s web pages about Carer’s Allowance.
-The consumers’ group and charity Which? has some good advice and support for carers – Being a carer and the NHS also has some information about benefits for carers.
+For more information and to find out if you're eligible, visit the government’s web pages about Carer’s Allowance.
+The consumers’ group and charity Which? has some good advice and support for carers – Being a carer – and the NHS also has some information about benefits for carers.

 Other financial support